chart21/hpmpc/README.md

 The only dependency is OpenSSL.
 Install on your target system, for instance via ```apt install libssl-dev``` You can select a protocol and function in the file `config.h`.
-The following commands are a quick way to compile the current configuration for 3 players and run all executables locally.
+The following commands are a quick way to compile the current configuration for a 3-PC protocol and run all executables locally.
 > ./scripts/config.sh -p all3

 > ./scripts/run_loally.sh -n 3

-For a 4-party protocol you can run.
+For a 4-PC protocol you can run.

 > ./scripts/config.sh -p all4